What we heard

 A key finding from our Public and Stakeholder Consultation was that one of the more important ways banks can demonstrate cultural change is by becoming a more positive and proactive servant of the communities in which they operate.
-Communities want banks to engage with them, rather than expecting customers to engage with banks.
 They want banks to understand the needs and wants of local communities and people and for banks to be a friend of the community.
-Vulnerable and elderly people find challenges with accessibility and barriers to banking in their local community and report feeling unwanted by their bank.
-Challenges with accessibility and barriers to banking are particularly felt in rural areas, where lack of broadband access makes online banking difficult and access to service can be problematic.
+Customers in vulnerable positions and older people find challenges with accessibility and barriers to banking in their local community and report feeling unwanted by their bank.
+Some of these issues are particularly felt in rural areas, where lack of broadband access makes online banking difficult and access to service can be problematic.

 A working group has been formed with senior representation from our five member banks and includes sponsors from the Irish Banking Culture Board.
 Whilst there is work underway in our five member banks in communities, there is a gap or perceived gap between what banks currently do for communities, and what communities need.